 So forget rushing through Dunkirk, Calais, Dieppe, only looking for the signs to the south.
 Think about slowing down and chilling out.
-Do like the French, and take a short break here along the coastline between Calais and Dieppe.
+Do like the French, and take a short break here along the coastline between Calais and the delightful resorts around Dieppe like Mers-les-Bains.

 Think of the advantages!